wtfmerc/ROKAB/README.md

 # ROKAB
 This is a Rise Of Kingdoms answering bot, it uses selenium and ShareX OCR.
-(THIS WAS CREATED IN 1 HOUR USING CURSOR AI)

-This will require you to have shareX OCR, it runs based off your clipboard.
+(THIS WAS CREATED IN 1 HOUR USING CURSOR AI) This will require you to have shareX OCR, it runs based off your clipboard.
 You will get an answer back in 5-7 secs, it should work on the timed test that take 15 secs. (may depend on your internet speed)

+!!!!!!!!!!!!!!
+IF YOU ARE TRYING TO JUST RUN AN EXE TO DOWNLOAD GOTO " RELEASES " ON THE RIGHT SIDE OF YOUR SCREEN !!!!!!!!!!!!!!

 (TUTORIAL IF YOU DONT KNOW HOW TO SETUP SHAREX OCR)